Quizmaker 360: Publishing and Sharing Content

-Publish your quiz to Articulate 360 to collect feedback from stakeholders and track version history with Articulate Review.
-It’s a great way to collaborate on a project before distributing the finalized quiz.
+Publish your quiz to Review 360 to collect feedback from stakeholders and track version history.
+It’s a great way to collaborate on a project before distributing the finalized quiz to learners.

 Publish for Web Distribution